 The sales were not related to funding his campaign, Trump’s daughter Ivanka Trump told the Wall Street Journal at the time.
 “We sell units when the market is conducive to selling,” she said.

 PMG’s Maloney and Joseph seem to share the sentiment.

 Maloney, who shelled out $11.4 million for an 18th-floor pad at Walker Tower in 2014, listed it last year for $15.65 million.
 He also offered the apartment as part of a three-unit spread asking $60 million, or $6,000 per foot.
 Joseph owned the other two units in the package, having paid a combined $22.9 million for them.

-Though the combination sale never happened, Joseph was able to sell one of his units, 18C, for $10.4 million in September, 82 percent more than the $4.7 million he paid in 2014.
+Though the combination sale never happened, Joseph was able to sell one of his units, 18C, for $10.4 million in September, more than twice the $4.7 million he paid in 2014.
 His other unit, Unit 18A, which is currently in contract, was last asking $25.5 million, a nearly 50 percent markup over his purchase price of $17.2 million.